Yilikal250/Personal-Portfolio/README.md

 # Project Name:-

-> Drop dawn popup menu
+> Portfolio popup page

 ## Description the project:-
 >

-> We have added a popup on the menu and
+> I have added a popup on the menu and

-    When the you click (or taps) the hamburger button, the mobile menu appears.
+    When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
-    When the you click (or taps) the close (X) button, the mobile menu disappears.
+    When the user clicks (or taps) the close (X) button, the popup disappears.
-    When the you click (or taps) any of the mobile menu options, the mobile menu disappears.
-    When the you click (or taps) any of the mobile menu options, a correct part of the page is displayed.

-> The link for the portfolio is  " https://yilikal250.github.io/Portfolio/"
+    For each project i have  stored the following pieces of data in a JavaScript object, at a minimum: name, description, featured image, technologies, link to source.
+    You need to update the main page so that the projects section is created dynamically using the information stored in that JavaScript object.
+Remember, all of the HTML in that section is created when the page loads.

 Built With